gioui/giouiorg/content/index.md

 ## Contributing

-Post discussion and patches to the [mailing list](https://lists.sr.ht/~eliasnaur/gio).
+Post discussion and patches to the [gio-patches list](https://lists.sr.ht/~eliasnaur/gio-patches).
 No Sourcehut account is required and you can post without being subscribed.

 See the [contribution guide](/doc/contribute) for more details.